brianspiering/deep-learning-course/README.md

 - Word embeddings
 - Applications: Image classification, natural language processing (NLP)

-I would be delighted to chat with you about delivering this course (or delveloping others) for your organization.
+I would be delighted to chat with you about delivering this course (or developing others) for your organization.
 [Send me email](mailto:bspiering@gmail.com)